jisan146/Online-Admission-System-for-university/README.md

 # Online Admission System For University

 The application developed using php laravel & MySQL.
 It is a web based application.
-I made it to learn programming in 2019.
+It's a work sample.

 ## Please feel free to contact me if any assistance is needed in the future